10 Levels for Body Movements with Functional Movement Training

 8. Sit Squat

 After having peeled the potatoes in the previous hang squat position you may want to relax the knees in the sit squat position – just gently shift the weight back to rest your butt on the floor behind your feet.
-Now you are in the Sit Squat.
+Now you are in the Sit Squat position.

 9. L Shaped Sit